Sanggung

-Sanggung was an official title of the senior 5th rank (Jeong 5 pum), the highest attainable for kungnyŏ, a lady-in-waiting during the Joseon period of Korea.
-Female officers with the title were assigned to govern the inner affairs of the palace.
+Sanggung was an official title of the senior 5th rank (Jeong 5 pum), the highest attainable for palace ladies during the Joseon period.
+Female officials with the title were assigned to govern the inner affairs of the palace.
 When a regular nain served for more than 15 years, she would be awarded with an ornamental hairpin for a sanggung.
 Therefore, a newly appointed sanggung was usually 35–45 years old.
 A court lady at the rank of sanggung was treated well enough to live in her own house with servants.